cybersecular/CyberSecular.github.io/README.md

 # CyberSeculer
-This site created by Monu kumar sharma and we are updating this site like dynamic
+This website created by Monu kumar sharma and we are updating it like dynamic website